 Dia de la Raza – Is not Columbus Day in Colombia

-October 12 is Dia de la Raza (Day of the Race) in Colombia and it is a national holiday.
+October 12 is a Dia de la Raza (Day of the Race) in Colombia.
+It is a national holiday, which is observed today, Monday, October 15.
 This means that it’s a three-day-weekend.

 Some think that this day commemorates Christopher Columbus’ stumbling upon America and claiming to have discovered a land that had never been seen by Europeans before.